 Read First: Nomad Life For One Life Changing Year

 I love KL because their food is SO GOOD

 We spent five nights in Kuala Lumpur, which is overkill for some as most people told me to stay for only two nights.
-But since we are slow traveling, we wanted to take our time.
+But since we are slow travelling, we wanted to take our time.
 And Malaysia is foodie heaven, so we were quite content with eating and wandering the city.

 We ate so much in Kuala Lumpur, but looking back, I still think we should have eaten more food.
-We stayed at Aloft and had buffet breakfast every morning.
+We stayed at Aloft and had a buffet breakfast every morning.
 Free breakfast is bad because the delicious food ended up filling up my belly and I didn’t have room to try as much outside food as I wished.
 Oh, how I wish my stomach were a bottomless pit.